13 fun (not awkward) virtual icebreakers for your hybrid meetings

 1. Would you rather?

 Asking a Would you rather question is a super quick way to kick off meeting participation.
-Plus it translates well to hybrid work, giving remote people a low-stakes invitation to speak up.
+Plus, it translates well to hybrid work, giving remote people a low-stakes invitation to speak up.
 Here’s a list of 100 questions designed to help everyone get to know each other.
 Or for more established teams, try making your questions specific to the goals of the meeting.

 2. What’s in common challenge

 What do your teammates really have in common?
-Pair up and ask people to find the most unusual or obscure thing they both share.
+Pair people up and ask them to find the most unusual or obscure thing they both share.
 Then they can add it to the chat in your Microsoft® Teams or Zoom call.
 You can use breakout rooms to pair up remote participants with each other or with people in the office (here’s how to set them up in Teams and Zoom).

 3. Where were you?